Rising bubbles draw surface patterns: a numerical study: Results and discussion

 \subsection{Overview}

 With the VOF method, the motion and deformation of each bubble are fully resolved.
-Fig.~\ref{fig:overview}(b) shows a cross-sectional view of the numerical result for a typical case we have simulated.
+Figure~\ref{fig:overview}(b) shows a cross-sectional view of the numerical result for a typical case we have simulated.
 The bubbles rise along a straight path in a chain and are arrested by the free surface.
 As can be seen from the streamlines, the bubble chain induces a vertical liquid jet along the central axis.
 This jet later on converts into a divergent radial flow in a thin layer beneath the free surface.
 Owing to the overshooting effect of the bubbles and jet, a small circular bump forms on the free surface, centered at the bubble emergence site.
 These observations agree well with those reported in Ref.~\citep{Yoshikawa2012}.

-Four representative surface patterns observed in the simulations are presented in the top panels of Fig.~\ref{fig:patterns}.
-These patterns are obtained, from (a) to (d), by decreasing the bubble release period $T$ while keeping all other parameters fixed.
+Systematic simulations are performed to examine the effect of the bubble release period $T$ on pattern formation, with other parameters held constant.
+The top panels of Fig.~\ref{fig:patterns} depict four representative surface patterns observed in the simulations, with $T$ decreasing from left to right.
 Panel (a) shows a disordered mode, characterized by a random distribution of bubbles on the free surface.
 Panel (b) displays a two-armed mode, where the bubbles align along two branches in a straight line.
-Further decreasing the release period results in the multi-armed modes, as shown in panels (c) and (d).
-The corresponding movies for all these four cases can be found in the supplemental material of this paper.
+At smaller bubble release periods, multi-armed modes can be observed, as shown in panels (c) and (d).
+The corresponding movies for all these four cases can be found in the Supplemental Material\citep{SM}.